 - Register your event with us

-- Order one of our Time to Change Wales event boxes filled with all the materials you will need
+- Order the Time to Change Wales materials you will need

 - Read our top tips for running a successful Time to Change Wales event!